 What you can do: It’s a great idea to have a continuous monitoring process that looks at systems, event logs, and alerts on a regular basis to identify potential breaches and security incidents as soon as possible.

 It’s not as bad as it sounds.
 As mentioned above, these issues don’t happen often.
 But with some proper planning and good security hygiene, you can help make sure they don’t happen to you.
-As penetration testers, we want to do everything we can to set you up for a successful penetration test and prevent causing any disruptions.
+As penetration testers, we want to do everything we can to set you up for a successful penetration test and prevent anything that could go wrong on an external penetration test.
 After all, one of the major benefits of a penetration test is to find and fix issues before they cause problems for the business.
 It’s also important to understand that any disruptions that occur could have happened at any time since the targets being tested are on the open Internet.
+For more information about External Penetration Tests check out our guide or contact us today.